cps-209-1-2019/ThreeRingBinder/README.md

 ## Known Issues
  * The main issue currently is the IsNotWall method.
 It does not properly detect a wall.
  * AI lives and movements need to be debugged.
+ * Save is throwing an error
+ * Object placement needs tweaking
+ * Timer and scoring needs work